 The lugs are large but they don’t extend to the sides at all.
 This makes it easy for the boot to quickly get full of mud and unable to regain traction.

 I think the boot would gain some value with more aggressive side lugs.
-In the end, however, it’s a fine budget option for those looking for a more traditional leather hiking boot.
+In the end, however, it’s a fine budget option for those looking for Men’s waterproof hiking boots.

 Keen came up with a seriously beef looking boot.
 With a synthetic and leather construction, there’s a combination of the breathability of textiles with the rugged durability of leather.

 Of course, it’s over the ankle which makes it a heavy option for hikers but the top speed lace can be locked down or left undone for some adjustability in support.

 I love the huge over the toe cap on this boot since the lower and the tread is so beefy, why not make the toe cap rugged enough to match?
 It’s also awesome to see a heel lock strap which is integrated with the top lace.